superctr/MDSDRV/README.md

 - Equal temperament scale with 256 steps per semitone, allowing for easy detune or pitch slide effects.
 - Unencumbered source code
+- Fully position-independent code - supports any assembler or toolchain by including the binary blob.
+- Uses approximately 1 kb (1024 bytes) of RAM.

 ### Upcoming features
 - 2 channel PCM playback with volume control